Thursday, September 29, 2022

 Actual Price: $40

-Conclusion: Not quite as stellar as my nostalgia remembered but also damn fine.
-I haven't tried neat whiskey in an evaluative sense in a bit, but this genuinely was pretty easy to take.
+Conclusion: Not quite as stellar as my nostalgia remembered, but also damn fine.
+I haven't tried neat whiskey in an evaluative sense, but this was easy to take.
 I'll buy this every time I see it.
 This needs to be in my home.
-I'll buy a backup bottle of this for when it goes off the market again.
-Is it perfect, no not today, but my tastes ebb and flow, that said I'll kill a bottle of this in a weekend if left unsupervised, regardless of my mood.
+I'll buy a backup bottle of this when it goes off the market again.
+Is it perfect?
+No, not today, but my tastes ebb and flow; I'll kill a bottle of this in a weekend if left unsupervised, regardless of my mood.
 Buy it!
 But leave me one on the shelf.
 I asked for weeks when this (batch 1) would come back.
-Now it's back and I remain elated.
+Now it's back, and I remain elated.

 Fact Sheet: